 - No lanyard or tie-off point to secure the fish hook remover

-We love this fish hook removal tool as it allows you to remove the hook from a fish that is hooked in the gut.
-It ensures you can remove the hook without injuring the fish further as well as protect your fingers during the dehooking process.
+We love this fish hook removal tool as it allows you to remove the hook from a fish hooked in the gut.
+It ensures you can remove the hook without further injuring the fish and protect your fingers during the dehooking process.

 The shaft is made from lightweight aluminum, making it resistant to rust and corrosion.
 You can use it in freshwater as well as saltwater.
-In fact, the length of the hook remover is perfect for bigger saltwater species, including bass and pike.
+The length of the hook remover is perfect for bigger saltwater species, including bass and pike.

 - Easy to use